 Please arrive to the audition at least 15 minutes early.
 Each dancer will be required to be fully ready to go by the start time.
-Each dancer should come prepared with their signed company contract (See the Handbook page), a company payment of $65 and dressed in a solid colored leotard, pink tights, hair neatly in a bun, and the appropriate shoes.
+Each dancer should come prepared with their signed company contract (See the Handbook page) and dressed in a solid colored leotard, pink tights, hair neatly in a bun, and the appropriate shoes.
 Dancers will be assigned combinations that represent the different parts in the performance and as small groups asked to perform them.
 The dancers will be selected for their parts with consensus among the instructors.
 Dancers will be notified of their parts within seven days of the audition.

 Why do I need to sign a contract?